-Submitting a podcast to Spotify is a key step along the road to your its launch date.
-Listing your show across the major podcast directories is an essential piece of growing an audience so set yourself up for successful by submitting your show to the big names first.
+Listing your show across the major podcast directories is an essential piece of growing an audience.
+You can set yourself up for success by submitting your show to the big names first, so it’s important to submit a podcast to Spotify when you’re ready to launch your show.

 Spotify is a huge platform for streaming music but in 2019 made influential platform updates to appeal to podcasters and their listeners.
-Edison Research reports 43% of monthly podcast listeners consumed episodes on Spotify.
+Edison Research reports 43% of monthly podcast listeners consumed episodes on Spotify, which is why Spotify podcast submission is so important.
 To capitalize on users discovering your show, first you need to have a live listing.

 How To Submit A Podcast To Spotify

-To help you navigate Spotify’s specific protocol, we have a checklist of requirements your podcast must meet before submission.
-Then follow along with our seven step guide with screenshots to officially submit a podcast to Spotify
+To help you navigate the Spotify podcast submission process, we have a checklist of requirements your podcast must meet before submission.
+Then follow along with our seven step guide with screenshots to officially submit a podcast to Spotify.

 1. Verify your podcast meets Spotify’s requirements

-Before you go through the steps of submitting your show, make sure it meets Spotify’s requirements.
+Before you go through the Spotify podcast submission process, make sure your show meets Spotify’s requirements.
 Use our checklist below to double check your podcast’s settings:

 - Cover art must be a square ratio (1:1) and be in a PNG, JPEG, or TIFF formats at the highest resolution possible

-- The RSS feed has a title, cover art image, and relevant details for at least 1 episode
+- The RSS feed must have a title, cover art image, and relevant details for at least 1 episode

-- Episode titles shouldn’t exceed 20 characters to avoid ‘…’ truncation within Spotify’s platform
+- Episode titles and other consumer-facing fields shouldn’t exceed 20 characters to avoid ‘…’ truncation within Spotify’s platform

 - Special characters must be HTML coded within podcast titles and descriptions.
 For example, “News & Politics” should be written as “News & Politics”.
 (A note: Spotify doesn’t allow for other HTML tags like <bold>.
 These tags will be removed for your descriptions before publication.)